 SEO is high on the list of ways to do that, but so is utilizing social media.

 When it comes to social media, the options are pretty endless.
 You can increase your traffic by using Facebook groups, tweeting your latest blog post, or sharing a cute photo on Instagram.
 While I absolutely love sharing my content with Facebook groups, my favorite way to drive traffic to my blog is by using Pinterest.

 Up until I launched my blog this past May, I had only really used Pinterest on a consumer level.
-It was my go to when I wanted to find a tasty new recipe, inspo for a new hair style, and I even used to help me get started as a freelancer.
+It was my go-to when I wanted to find a tasty new recipe, inspo for a new hairstyle, and I even used it to help me get started as a freelancer.

 I had no idea how to use Pinterest to grow a following or how to create appealing graphics that encouraged click-throughs and repins.
 But, I knew I needed to learn and I needed to learn fast if I wanted my blog to get off the ground.

 Pin this for later! ↓

 Enter, Pinterest Ninja

 In one of the Facebook groups I joined, I was introduced to Pinterest Ninja and I was immediately intrigued.
 If you haven't heard of Pinterest Ninja, it's an eBook created by Megan Johnson of LoveFamilyHealth.com that teaches pretty much everything you could ever want or need to know about Pinterest.

 Pinterest Ninja was a complete game-changer for my Pinterest account, which is why I wanted to share it with you.
 If you're struggling with Pinterest, Pinterest Ninja will teach you how to make Pinterest work FOR you.
 But that's not to say Pinterest Ninja is only for beginner pinners!